yetanalytics/flint/doc/axiom.md

 Blank nodes are written as symbols prefixed with an underscore `_`.
 When translating to SPARQL, a colon is added after the underscore, e.g. `_:b0`.
 The exception is with `_`, which is rewritten as `[]`.
 The characters after the underscore can be written as any word character; periods are also allowed in the middle.

+**NOTE:** Blank nodes have certain restrictions - they cannot be used in any delete-related clauses, nor can the same blank node be repeated across different [basic graph patterns](where.md) or SPARQL updates.

 ## Wildcard:

 Examples: `*` and `:*`